kuzzleio/kuzzle/docs/MQ-broker.md

 # MQ Broker

-You can communicate with Kuzzle in AMQP, MQTT and STOMP by enabling MQ Broker.
-Internally, we use [Rabbit MQ](https://www.rabbitmq.com/) for communicate with external world in these protocols.
+You can communicate with Kuzzle using AMQP, MQTT or STOMP protocol, by enabling MQ Broker.
+Internally, we use [Rabbit MQ](https://www.rabbitmq.com/) to communicate with the external world in these protocols.

-## Enable MQ Broker with docker and docker-compose
+## Enabling the MQ Broker with Docker and docker-compose

 In order to run a Rabbit container, if you use docker and docker-compose you have to add these lines in your own docker-compose.yml :